ibm-cloud-docs/containers/vpc_network_policy.md

     <td>CIDR block `161.26.0.0/16`</td>
     </tr>
     <tr>
-    <td>Allow worker nodes to communicate with the cluster master through the private service endpoint and with other {{site.data.keyword.cloud_notm}} services that support private service endpoints.</td>
+    <td>Allow worker nodes to communicate with other {{site.data.keyword.cloud_notm}} services that support private cloud service endpoints, and in clusters that run Kubernetes version 1.19 or earlier, with the cluster master through the private cloud service endpoint.</td>
     <td>ALL</td>
     <td> - </td>
     <td>CIDR block `166.8.0.0/14`</td>